 Acceptable use policy

 - Scan requested content with ETP malware engines.
-If ETP Proxy is configured as a full web proxy, ETP Proxy scans websites that are allowed in the AUP.
-This means categories that are not blocked are scanned by ETP malware engines.
+If ETP Proxy is configured as a full web proxy, ETP Proxy scans websites for categories that are not blocked or assigned the bypass action.
 For more information about full web proxy, see Full web proxy.

 - Configure an authentication policy.
-To prompt users to authenticate before accessing an allowed website, you can select the Require or Optional authentication modes.
+To prompt users to authenticate before accessing an allowed website or web application, you can select the Require or Optional authentication modes.
 Otherwise, you can select None.
 For more information, see Authentication policy.

-- Select the users and groups that are exceptions to a blocked AUP category.
+- Select the users and groups granted access to websites or web applications.
 This functionality is available when authentication is required or optional in a policy configuration.
 Users or groups that are exceptions to a block action are prompted to authenticate.
 If no threat is detected, these users are granted access to websites in these categories.
 To select users or groups as exceptions, you must assign an identity provider to the policy.

 category.
-This action allows websites in the associated category
+This action allows websites or web applications in the

 associated category to bypass ETP or if the proxy is enabled, ETP